My History As A Writer & What's Next?

 Last year I shared 13 lessons I've learned as a blogger of 13 years, but now in year 14 I realize it started way before 2010.

-Let's take a journey down history lane on my life as a writer and how this life has been a growing need in me all along.
+Let's take a journey down memory lane, focusing of my life as a writer and how this has been a growing need in me all along.

 I’ve mentioned the origin of my original 2010 blog multiple times.
-The quick summary is I became obsessed with beauty gurus and made my own beauty YouTube channel.
-After some time, I realized I had much more to say so I started my blog to accompany it.
+The quick summary is I became obsessed with beauty gurus and made a beauty YouTube channel.
+After some time, I realized I had much more to say and I started my blog to accompany it.
 End of story.

 Except, not really.